Ingredient Type: Extract, Botanical

 In contrast to these findings, an open-label pilot study including 15 Alzheimer’s patients found little benefit to using vinpocetine.
 Participants in this study were given increasing amounts of vinpocetine (30 mg, 45 mg, and 60 mg) per day for one year.
 At the end of the trial period, it was determined that vinpocetine had no significant effects on slowing the progression of the disease (8).

-Vinpocetine Might Improve Blood Flow to the Brain:
+Vinpocetine May Help Improve Blood Flow to the Brain:

 The few studies that have looked at the effect of vinpocetine on strokes have shown consistently positive benefits to supplementation.
 While the body of research is not large enough to make a definitive conclusion, existing published studies are promising.